Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 + Description: Unmap the shared memory in the host VA space with the given shmid.
 However, the shared memory id is not deallocated, so others can still use this shmid to get the corresponidng shared memory.
 + Parameter:
-  + shmid: The shared memory identification.
+  + shmid: shared memory identification.
-  + addr: Shared memory address.
+  + addr: shared memory address.

 **PLenclave_shmctl**